nicoleyimessier/rpg_prototype/README.md

 2. Updates to the user interface styling.
 3. Animations for leaderboard changes.
 4. Add a launch page before going straight to the leaderboard.
+5. Make sure a question does not repeat back to back.